Wharenui: History

-Wharenui have been built in New Zealand for hundreds of years.
+Wharenui have been built in New Zealand for hundreds of years continuing architectural traditions of other related Polynesian peoples.
+Fundamentally, all whare were built by building arch-like foundation made of wall posts tensed to rafters and the ridgepole which was supported by a central post underneath.
+This central post was seen as symbolic of forest god Tāne pushing away his parents Rangi and Papa so that he and his siblings can escape.
 By the 15th century, wharenui became more elaborately carved, and large enough that one or two central pou (posts) were needed to carry the weight of the structure.
 In the 18th century during the voyages of James Cook, he and his crew sighted wharenui which were 10 metres in length, and entirely carved.

-The introduction of steel tools by European settlers allowed the size and scale of wharenui to increase, and wharenui built from the 1840s onwards became the direct antecedents of the style and structure of modern wharenui.
+The introduction of steel tools by European settlers enabled the size and scale of wharenui to increase, and wharenui built from the 1840s onwards became the direct antecedents of the style and structure of modern wharenui.
 Taiporohenui, constructed at Manawapou (near modern day Mokoia in South Taranaki) in the 1850s, was 27.6 metres long and 9.2 metres wide.
 The size and scale of Taiporohenui symbolised the opposition of Māori to European settlement and colonisation of traditional lands.
 Te Kooti oversaw the construction of three massive wharenui during the New Zealand Wars.
 The first, Tanewhirinaki, which was completed in the late 1860s and located at Waioeka, was painted in black, pink and white.
 Construction of Te Whai-a-te-Motu at Ruatāhuna began in 1870, and was eventually completed in 1888.
-The third, Te Tokanganui-a-Noho, was constructed at Te Kuiti in 1873, after Te Kooti retreated behind the border of the King Country.
+The third, Te Tokanganui-a-Noho, was constructed at Te Kūiti in 1873, after Te Kooti retreated behind the border of the King Country.
 These wharenui were used for meetings, church services and accommodation.
 After the construction of Te Tokanganui-a-Noho, very few wharenui were created for decades, and those which were built were simpler and uncarved.

 By the 1920s, marae and wharenui had become a symbol of Māori cultural identity, especially among people who were landless. Āpirana Ngata was a proponent of reviving wharenui as a symbol of Māori identity and mana.
 Waikato Tainui leader Te Puea Hērangi was a large proponent of the re-development of marae in the country, leading to the construction of wharenui at Tūrangawaewae in Ngāruawāhia and Te Puea Memorial Marae, the first urban marae in Auckland.

 During the 19th and early 20th century, missionaries and Christians condemned whakairo depicting genitalia, and removed penises of ancestors from the carvings on wharenui.
-Opposition to carvings depicting genitalia began to cease in the 1940s.
+Opposition to carvings depicting genitalia ceased in the 1940s.

 Structure

 The building often symbolises an ancestor of the wharenui's tribe.
-So different parts of the building refer to body parts of that ancestor:
+Different parts of the building represent body parts of the ancestor.